 FUTURE FIBRE VISION

 Chemarts interdisciplinary and multidisciplinary mindset, and openness to broadly different kinds of people working together, is a quite new and unique approach in basic material research.
-One of the key messages is that the multidisciplinary collaboration is viewed as a strategic tool to help make better business and better products, as well as more sustainable products.
+One of the key messages is that the multidisciplinary collaboration is viewed as a strategic tool to help make better business and better products, as well as more sustainable products made from biomaterials.

 From an educational perspective, the big difference between academy and business is the time perspective.
 While business often looks more at the short term, universities are educating young professionals for the future and that takes at least five years.
 These young professionals will be the ones who run the business in ten years – and they need to have the vision and relevant skills for the future.